-Monday Open Mic- For writers who haven’t played at the Bluebird and writers from out of town, Open Mic is the place to start.
+Monday Open Mic- For writers who haven’t played at the Bluebird and writers from out of town, Open Mic – held on Monday evenings – is the place to start.
 Open Mic is a great place to try out new material, meet other writers, become a part of the songwriting community, and practice your performing skills.
 We recommend that all new writers play Open Mic here at The Bluebird, as well as at the many other writers clubs in Nashville, on a regular basis.

-Open Mic Sign up is Monday night at 5:30pm.
+You may begin lining up for Open Mic at 4:30pm (not before).
+Open Mic Sign up is at 5:30pm.
 You must be signed up by 5:45pm.
 Names are drawn and the line-up is announced at 6:00pm.
 The show runs 6-9:00pm.
-Writers get the chance to play two of their own original songs, solo, or accompanied by no more than two others on stage.
+Writers get the chance to play 1-2 of their own original songs (depending on time constraints), solo, or accompanied by no more than two others on stage.
 Drums and backing tracks are not allowed.

 Often we have more writers come to Open Mic than we have time and space for.
 In this case, we offer writers a “play next time” ticket, so that if the writer doesn’t get to play the first time he or she tries, the writer will get their name on the top of the list to play the next time he/she comes.

 ****PLEASE NOTE: THE ABOVE GUIDELINES APPLY TO ALL OUT-OF-TOWN/OUT-OF-STATE SONGWRITERS/ARTISTS - PRIORITY IS NOT GIVEN TO OUT-OF-TOWN/OUT-OF-STATE SONGWRITERS/ARTISTS.